saamauro92/maids-are-more-expensive-on-sundays/README.md

  - CSS
  -No errors were found when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
  - Accessibility
- -I confirmed that the colors and fonts chosen are easy to read and accesible by running it through lighthouse devtools
+ -I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse devtools
  ![lighthouse](https://github.com/saamauro92/maids-are-more-expensive-on-sundays/raw/main/media/lighthouse.png)